 European Glass – Outstanding glassware from Bohemia and Silesia

-One of the most important chapters in the history of glass was written in Bavaria, Bohemia, Austria and Silesia, in the huts and workshops between the Bavarian Forest and the Giant Mountains.
+One of the most important chapters in the history of glassmaking was written in the glass workshops in Central Europe, in Bavaria, Bohemia, Austria and Silesia.

-Passau Glass Museum is home to the world’s largest collection of European glass.
-Over 30,000 exhibits provide a comprehensive overview of the various periods of glass art from Baroque, Rococo, Empire, Biedermeier, historicism, art nouveau and art deco right through to the modern.
+The Passau Glass Museum is home to the world’s largest collection of European glass.
+Over 30,000 exhibits provide a comprehensive overview of the various periods of glass art from Baroque, Rococo, Empire, Biedermeier, Historicism, Art Nouveau and Art Déco.

-The huge volume of glassware allows detailed insights into the production of individual glassworks and their development, from their emergence to their decline.
+The collection of glassware gives detailed insights into the production of individual workshops and their development, from their emergence to their decline.

 Within two years, Georg Höltl had the four-building complex in the old town, including the traditional “Hotel Wilder Mann”, lovingly renovated with exemplary preservation of the historical building fabric, creating an imposing home for the Bohemian glassware.Glass Museum Passau was awarded the Adalbert Stifter Prize and is entered into the national directory of valuable cultural assets.